abuBakarSiddiqurRahman/Data/README.md

     * How many rows and columns have the data sets for each data source?
 (Must include each row and column name to better understanding)

-    * to find whether there are any intellectual policy constraints in the data or not.
+    * To find whether there are any intellectual policy constraints in the data or not.
 Is there enough information about licensing of the data (if not, what is missing)?

 **_Note 1: writing limitation for Observing data is 1-2 paragraph_**